psanse/CliSAT/bin/readme.txt

-This folder contains a linux binary release for the exact algorithm CliSAT for the maximum clique problem (a second binary CliSAT_2024_07_06_ub16.04 has been added for compatibility with older linux sytems).
+This directory includes the Linux binary distribution of CliSAT, an exact algorithm for the Maximum Clique Problem (a second binary, %CliSAT_2024_07_06_ub16.04%, has been added for compatibility with older Linux systems).

-Article: CliSAT:A SAT-based exact algorithm for hard maximum clique problems by Pablo San Segundo, Fabio Furini, David Alvarez and Panos Pardalos, European Journal of Operational Research, 307:3, (2023), pp. 1008-1025.
+Article: CliSAT: A SAT-based exact algorithm for hard maximum clique problems by Pablo San Segundo, Fabio Furini, David Alvarez and Panos Pardalos, European Journal of Operational Research, 307:3, (2023), pp. 1008-1025.

 http://www.optimization-online.org/DB_HTML/2022/04/8874.html

 Date of release@06/07/2024
 Compiled with Ubuntu 22.04.3 LTS

 Note: Many researchers have asked for a Windows binary of CliSAT.
-One such binary - CliSAT_2025_05_21.exe has now been released to attend this demand.
+One such binary, CliSAT_2025_05_21.exe, has now been released to attend to this demand.
 Instructions are the same as for the Linux Binary.

 %%%%%%%%%%%%
 %%